 How is the vaccine administered?

 Health care personnel and patients will receive a COVID-19 vaccine as a shot into the muscle of the upper arm.
-A second dose is then administered either three or four weeks later.
+If you are receiving the Pfizer of Moderna vaccine, a second dose is then administered either three or four weeks later.

 Is the COVID-19 vaccine safe?